North Korea launches a ‘missile’ and asserts its right to conduct weapons tests.

 Nuclear-armed The South’s military reported North Korea fired a short-range missile into the sea on Tuesday, while Pyongyang’s UN representative insisted Pyongyang had an unquestionable right to test its weapons.

-According to the South’s Joint Chiefs of Staff, the object was fired from the northern province of Jagang into waters off the east coast, while a Japanese defence ministry spokesperson told AFP it “appears to be a ballistic missile.”
+According to the South’s Joint Chiefs of Staff, the projectile was fired from the northern province of Jagang into waters off the east coast, and a Japanese defence ministry spokesperson told AFP it “appears to be a ballistic missile.”

 “Nobody can reject the right to self-defence for the DPRK,” Pyongyang’s UN ambassador Kim Song told the United Nations General Assembly in New York less than an hour later.